balena-io/balena-sdk/README.md

 $ gulp lint
 ```

-In order to get a nice development workflow where every asset is recompiled automatically on every change, the tests and the linter is ran and the documentation is regenerated, run:
+In order to get a nice development workflow where every asset is recompiled automatically on every change, the tests and the linter is ran, run:

 ```sh
 $ gulp watch
 ```

+Documentation is regenerated when releasing a new version, so if you decide to contribute, you don't need to worry about regenerating the documentation.

 Support
 -------